 On December 12, 2013, the Government of Canada's Economic Action Plan 2013 Act, No. 2 received royal assent.
 That Act amended the PSLRB's mandate to eliminate the compensation analysis and research function.

 Also included in that Act are provisions to merge the PSLRB and the Public Service Staffing Tribunal (PSST) into an organization to be called the Public Service Labour Relations and Employment Board (PSLREB).
 The new Board will deal with matters that were previously dealt with by those former Boards under the Public Service Labour Relations Act and the Public Service Employment Act, respectively, which will permit proceedings under those Acts to be consolidated.
-Provisions to create the new Board will come into force on a date that has yet to be determined by Order in Council.
+Provisions to create the new Board will come into force on November 1,2014

 Until that time, the PSLRB and the PSST will continue to operate independently while working jointly and with other stakeholders to create the new PSLREB.